Your Orthodontist Can Treat Sleep Apnea

 Orthodontic treatment is a great way to achieve permanent results.
 A custom created orthodontic appliance, similar to a retainer or Mouthguard, may be the answer to your problems.
 It works to ensure your airway stays open the entire night, offering you a restful night’s sleep.

 I think my daughter may have sleep apnea.
 She snores really loudly during the night, and I’ve noticed she seems really tired in the mornings.
-Her doctor has recommended we try a CPAP machine, but I’m worried this might cause even more interruption to her sleep.
+Her doctor has recommended we try a CPAP machine, but I’m worried ther might cause even more interruption to her sleep.
 A friend suggested we consult with her orthodontist.
 How can you help?Sincerely,

 Sleep apnea is very serious condition, so it’s important that you seek help for your daughter right away.
 It is relatively common in children, but can be hard to recognize.
 Children who suffer from sleep apnea may have extremely loud snoring, begin to sleep in strange positions, sweat excessively at night, suffer from bedwetting and even experience night terrors.